-image-center My research builds fundamental principles and practical systems that define the next generation wireless perception and communication landscape.
+My research builds fundamental principles and practical systems that define the next generation wireless perception and communication landscape.
 My research takes a full-stack approach building novel embedded hardware, machine learning and signal processing techniques, compute accelerators, and architecting end-end systems that manage constraints on communication, real-time latency and reliability.
 I am interested in pushing the limits with wireless to uncover new capabilities in robotics, automotive, and health.
-Finally, for such critical use-cases, I employ cyber-physical systems principles to create stable interaction loops of wireless-powered machines with the world.
+For critical use-cases, I employ cyber-physical systems principles to create stable interaction loops of wireless-powered machines with the world.

-Machine Learning Driven RF Systems
+Learning Driven RF Systems

 RadarHD

-image-center How can we enable high quality perception for robots navigating in harsh environments with smoke or fog?
+How can we enable high quality perception for robots navigating in harsh environments with smoke or fog?
 Camera or lidar based perception would suffer in these conditions.
 We explore a millimeter wave radar based perception for seeing past these occlusions.
 We combat the poor spatial resolution of these radars by training an end-to-end deep learning super-resolution network that outputs lidar-like point clouds from just a cheap, single-chip radar!
-We also show RadarHD’s robustness in smoke by testing with smoke bombs in a smoke chamber.
+We also show RadarHD's robustness in smoke by testing with smoke bombs in a smoke chamber.

 Top-5 Demos (MobiCom 2023)